 Let’s start by chopping the paneer into 1-inch cubes.
 Chop the peppers and onions into 1-inch cubes as well.
 Finely chop the garlic and grate the ginger.
 Now we are ready to marinate.
 In a large mixing bowl, add the yogurt, garlic, ginger, chili powder, cumin powder, coriander powder, and salt to taste.
 Mix well so that the spices all get mixed really well into the yogurt.
 The yogurt will take on a yellowish pink hue.

 Now we are ready to put things onto skewers.
-I use metal skewers, but you can use wooden ones if you prefer.
-I use metal ones so I don’t have to throw them away after one use.
+I use metal skewers, so I don’t have to throw them away after one use.
 I can wash and reuse them over and over.
 If you use wood skewers, soak them in water for about 1/2 an hour.
 This will prevent them from burning.
 My skewers are 12 inches long, so I can manage to put everything on four skewers.
 The number of skewers will depend on the size of your skewers.

 Place one piece of paneer, then a piece of pepper, then a piece of onion onto a skewer, and continue to repeat till the skewer is almost full.
 I try and leave about an inch at the top of the skewer uncovered.
 This helps in turning the skewer on the barbecue.
 Continue to fill all of the skewers until everything is used up.